Spectral Convergence of Complexon Shift Operators: Complexon with Vertex Signals

 Now we can define the convergence of simplicial complex sequences.
 Like the limits of graph sequences, we have convergence in two different senses.
 One is built upon homomorphism density, and the other upon the cut distance.
+Here we only present the definition using cut distance.